KentShikama/qr-conversations/PRD.md

 ## Essential Features

 ### Location Conversation Thread
-- **Functionality**: Display all messages for a specific location in chronological order, allow users to post new messages
+- **Functionality**: Display only the most recent message for a location, allow users to reply to that message
-- **Purpose**: Enable asynchronous conversations between people who visit the same physical location
+- **Purpose**: Create a chain of replies where each person responds to the last visitor, forming an intimate one-to-one conversation thread
 - **Trigger**: User scans QR code at physical location
-- **Progression**: Scan QR → Decode location ID → View message thread → Read previous messages → Compose reply → Submit → See confirmation
+- **Progression**: Scan QR → Decode location ID → View last message → Read previous visitor's message → Compose reply → Submit → See confirmation
-- **Success criteria**: Messages persist, display correctly, and new messages appear immediately after posting
+- **Success criteria**: Only the last message is visible, new messages become the "last message", creating a conversation chain

 ### Non-obvious URL Encoding
 - **Functionality**: Generate URLs using base64 encoding of location identifiers